sitmo/NeuroMasterBlaster/README.md

 ## Features

 - **Fast Execution**: The algorithm is optimized for speed, ensuring minimal processing time.
 It compressed and decompresses 1 hour of neural activity data in 17 seconds.
 - **Online Streaming**: Capable of handling streaming data with zero delay.
-On the competition data the compression-decomppression latency is 0.3 microseconds.
+On the competition data the compression-decompression latency is 0.3 microseconds.
 - **Low Memory Footprint**: Designed to use minimal memory resources, making it suitable for deployment on devices with limited memory.
 - **Efficient C++ Implementation**: The core logic is implemented in C++ for optimal performance and resource management.